datacraft-dsc/starfish-py/docs/source/register_asset_remote_agent.rst

         'password':  'foobar',
     }

-Since this is probably the first time we are using Surfer, we need to register all of the services that Surfer supports on the Ocean Network.
+Since this is probably the first time we are using remote agent, we need to register all of the services that remote agent supports on the Ocean Network.
 In our case the Ocean Network is going to be the local Barge.

-So first create a DDO record for the local Surfer service.
+So first create a DDO record for the local remote agent service.

->>> ddo = SurferAgent.generate_ddo(url)
+>>> ddo = RemoteAgent.generate_ddo(url)

-Lets see what the DID of the Surfer service is going to be?
+Lets see what the DID of the remote agent service is going to be?

 >>> print(ddo.did)
 did:op:45fd1d44764047808b313bf777d98d6304fdf9ff3ba7463aa4346e888ff5041c

-We can now create the Surfer agent using teh options provided
+We can now create the remote agent using teh options provided

->>> agent = SurferAgent(ocean, did=ddo.did, ddo=ddo, options=options)
+>>> agent = RemoteAgent(ocean, did=ddo.did, ddo=ddo, options=options)

 Register the Asset
 ------------------